-All of the above loans are subordinated to the other liabilities of NIBC Holding.
-With respect to the new CRR/CRDIV requirements regarding additional Tier-I capital instruments, non-qualifying subordinated loans amounted to EUR 56 million (2014: EUR 50 million).
+All of the above loans are subordinated to the other liabilities of NIBC.
+With respect to the new CRR/CRDIV requirements regarding additional Tier-1 capital instruments, non-qualifying subordinated loans amounted to EUR 56 million (2014: EUR 50 million).
 Interest expense of EUR 4 million was recognised on subordinated liabilities during the year 2015 (2014: EUR 2 million).
 In 2015 and 2014, no gains or losses were realised on the repurchase of liabilities with respect to this balance sheet item.

-44 Subordinated liabilities - designated at fair value through profit or loss
+Subordinated liabilities - designated at fair value through profit or loss

-IN EUR MILLIONS 2015 2014

-Non-qualifying as grandfathered additional Tier-1 capital 172 152

-Subordinated loans other 108 101

-280 253

-THE LEGAL MATURITY ANALYSIS OF SUBORDINATED LIABILITIES IS AS FOLLOWS:

-One year or less 17 -

-Longer than one year but not longer than five years I 16

-Longer than five years but not longer than ten years - -

-Longer than ten years 262 237

-280 253
+IN EUR MILLIONS 2015 2014 Non-qualifying as grandfathered additional Tier-1 capital 172 152 Subordinated loans other 108 101 280 253 THE LEGAL MATURITY ANALYSIS OF SUBORDINATED LIABILITIES IS AS FOLLOWS: One year or less 17 - Longer than one year but not longer than five years 1 16 Longer than five years but not longer than ten years - - nger than tive years but not longer than ten years nger than ten years 262 237 280 253

 The fair value reflects movements due to both interest rate changes and credit spread changes.
-As NIBC Holding hedges its interest rate risk from these liabilities, the movement due to interest rate changes is compensated by results on financial derivatives.
+As NIBC hedges its interest rate risk from these liabilities, the movement due to interest rate changes is compensated by results on financial derivatives.